San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 52 points or more only one time this year.
+- San Jose State and its opponents have combined for 51.5 points -- this matchup's point total -- just once this year.

-- New Mexico State and its opponents have combined to score more than 52 points in three of five games this season.
+- New Mexico State has combined with its opponents to score more than 51.5 points in three of five games this season.

 San Jose State Stats and Trends